Vision & Mission

 GCCLP advances structural shifts toward ecological equity and climate justice in Gulf South communities of color on the frontline of climate change.

 Communities & Geography of Work

 The Gulf Coast Center for Law & Policy prioritizes Gulf South communities of color in our work.
-The Gulf South includes communities located in Texas, Louisiana, Mississippi, Alabama and Florida.
+The Gulf South includes communities located in Texas, Louisiana, Mississippi, Alabama, and Florida.
 Our Gulf coast work centers communities 100 miles in from the Gulf of Mexico shoreline and includes communities connected by the shared waters of the Greater Caribbean.
-Communities of color for GCCLP include Black & African American (DAUES and Black Immigrant), Indigenous Nations, Asian/Asian-America and Latino communities.
-GCCLP defines frontlines of climate change as all people living, working or worshiping in coastal or fence-line spaces.
-Frontlines also include communities targeted by extractive industries including energy, petrochemical and prison industries.
+Communities of color for GCCLP include Black & African American (DAUES and Black Immigrant), Indigenous Nations, Asian/Asian-America, and Latino communities.
+GCCLP defines the frontlines of climate change as all people living, working, or worshiping in coastal or fence-line spaces.
+Frontlines also include communities targeted by extractive industries including energy, petrochemical, and prison industries.